Summary

 Evaluate

-Students re-evaluate and revise their Always, Sometimes, or Never True responses.
+Students re-evaluate and revise their Always, Sometimes, or Never True responses before completing a brief reflection activity.

 Materials